dadiorchen/constellation-3d/README.md

 # Features

 * 3D
-constellation-3d uses a 3d engine [three.js](http://threejs.org), that means
-you can view the data in a 3d space.
+constellation-3d uses a 3d engine [three.js](http://threejs.org), that means you can view the data in 3d space.

 * Support HTML/CSS + JSX
 You can write HTML/CSS to change the appearance of constellation-3d.
-In order to let user write HTML/CSS in js file, I use React 's JSX as a template engine.
+In order to let the user write HTML/CSS in js file, I use React 's JSX as a template engine, for more information about JSX, check document [here](https://reactjs.org/docs/introducing-jsx.html)
-So to define the appearance of the node in constellation-3d, the code is like:
+So to define the appearance of the node in constellation-3d, the code is like this:

 ```js
 <div